 - Don’t be creative with the spelling.
 Turning the domain name for The Cat Cuddling Company into katkuddling.com will undoubtedly gain you next to none traffic to the website.
 People will type what they hear.

 - There should be no punctuation in your domain name especially hyphens or underscores.
-Have a look at this list of top 500 websites on the web.
 The first 50 have no extra characters, just words.
 That should tell you something.

 - The domain name should be short, about 15 characters with the TLD included.
 Again, the list mentioned above is primarily comprised of websites with short names.